Become an intern at Humane Society of Southern Arizona

 The Hand in Paw Youth Internship Program is designed for the young person who has a serious interest in animals and animal welfare, as well as being a role model to younger children.
 Not only will the program provide practical volunteer experience for those planning on pursuing a career with animals or children, but will also teach the value of compassion and care for all living things.

-Applicants must be 12-18 years of age, responsible, and reliable.
-It is critical that applicants would enjoy leading younger youth in fun activities, while interacting with animals.
+Applicants must be 13-18 years of age, responsible and reliable.
+It is critical that applicants would enjoy leading younger youth in fun activities while interacting with animals.

-Be able to volunteer a minimum of 5 hours per month with the HSSA Education Department
+Be able to volunteer a minimum of 3 events or shifts per semester with the HSSA Education Department

 Work with minimal adult supervision